ShakilaNimanthaDilshan/Sample-AntiRag-Individual-Project/README.md

-# AntiRag-Individual-Project
+# Uni In-Individual-Project
-People/Students can share their thoughts about Ragging Incidents
+People/Students can share their thoughts about University Incidents